Bank Hey

 Bank Hey (also Sunnybower or Sunny Bower) is a suburb of Blackburn, Lancashire, England.
 It is located to the east of the town, north of Whitebirk and near the boundary with Hyndburn.
+It forms part of Little Harwood.

+It should not be confused with an area to the south of Blackburn, also named Bank Hey, for which a development plan was drawn up in March 2020.